agrisjakob/Feats-of-Strength-Flask-Project/README.md

 The database is hosted on a GCP MySQL server.

 ## version 1.1:
-Added workout rating functionality and tests
+Added workout rating functionality and related tests.

 ## Getting started with your own copy